Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Is the Purpose of the Copulatory Tie?

-The purpose of the copulatory tie is to keep the male and female joined together during and after ejaculation.
+The purpose of the copulatory tie in dogs is to keep the male and female joined together during and after ejaculation.
 This traps the semen inside of the female and increases the chances that the male’s sperm will successfully fertilize the female’s eggs.

 On average, female dogs only go into heat every 6 months, so this strategy helps maximize the chances that conception will occur and the female will produce a litter of puppies.